xpollen8/HTDBjs/README.md

 # HTDBjs

-A re-write of the HTDB web management system into Javascript
+A re-write of the HTDB web management system into Javascript.

+This is the base HTDBjs class upon which a full-featured project can be built.

+If you looking for a starter for running a full HTDB-based website, see the [HTDB-app repository.](https://github.com/xpollen8/HTDB-app)

 # Install